Understanding psychologically impairing conditions is vital. Depression and burnout are similar but distinct entities.

 Using Burnout Awareness to Prevent the Syndrome

 Depression and occupational burnout are impairing conditions.
 Depression is a psychiatric diagnosis.
 Job burnout, not a diagnosis, is a workplace phenomenon.
 Depressive disorders are well-studied, and treatments abound.
-Once believed only to be a healthcare provider condition, burnout can affect everyone in the workforce.
-Personal, social, and economic repercussions follow.
 Interventions for burnout are still evolving.

 Individual strategies promote life-work integration upgraded with mindfulness, stress reduction, diet, exercise, and time management.
 Coaching and mentoring show how well the process is going.
 This feedback refines improvement plans.
 Learning compassion for self and others builds resilience.
 This minimizes the adverse effects of stress, the core of emerging burnout.